-- 1. Pressing the PF key assigned to SCHANGE causes the cursor to move but does not cause the line pointer to move (unless the screen is scrolled forward). - 2.
+- 1. Pressing the PF key assigned to SCHANGE causes the cursor to move but does not cause the line pointer to move (unless the screen is scrolled forward).
+The column pointer moves to the column where the specified string begins. - 2.
 The screen scrolls forward automatically after all occurrences of the string have been located on the current screen.